 General information

-Patients with CRC who attended Jingxian hospital between October 2014 and May 2021 were selected.
+Patients with CRC who attended Jingxian Hospital between October 2014 and May 2021 were selected.
 The clinical data of 142 study subjects who met the inclusion criteria were retrospectively analysed.
 Patient inclusion criteria were as follows: (1) Age > 18 years without preoperative antitumor treatment; (2) radical resection of primary CRC; (3) histopathology-confirmed diagnosis of all patients with stage I–III CRC; and (4) complete clinical and pathological data.
 Patient exclusion criteria were as follows: (1) Colon perforation and peritonitis; (2) history of oncological disease and death from other causes during follow-up; (3) severe cardiovascular disease; (4) primary hepatobiliary diseases that may affect serum bilirubin levels; and (5) incomplete data.

-Among the 142 finally included patients, 91 study subjects were male and 51 were female, with an average age of (64.11 ± 9.10) years and a follow-up period of (5 to 49 mo).
+Among the 142 patients finally included, 91 were male and 51 were female, with an average age of (64.11 ± 9.10) years and a follow-up period of (5 to 49 mo).
 Clinical data of the study subjects at the time of admission were collected by reviewing electronic records.
 These data included age, sex, smoking status, tumour differentiation, tumour size, tumour location, tumour, node, and metastasis (TNM) staging, and laboratory test data (imaging examination, etc.).
-Fasting peripheral blood samples were taken from patients before surgery to detect TBIL and UCB levels.
+Fasting peripheral blood samples were obtained from patients before surgery to determine TBIL and UCB levels.

 Follow-up methods